ABM for B2B services firms

 Research each account

-Public signals, org charts, tech stacks, strategic narrative.
-The research is the moat; generic outreach to named accounts is not ABM.
+Public signals, org charts, tech stacks, and the account's own strategic narrative.
+The research is the moat: generic outreach to named accounts is not ABM, it is a mail merge with ambition.
+The brief you build per account is what lets every subsequent touch say something the prospect recognises as specifically true about their situation.

 -